ShahemNezamEddin/Dancing-together/README.md

 I would like to thank:
 - My mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guidance and support.
 - Slack community, and Code Institute crew for their help and support.
-- My family and friends for their user experience and feedback.
+- My family and friends, for their user experience and feedback.

 [Back to top](<#navigator>)